Frequently Asked Questions

 How long have you been practicing yoga?

+I'm 58, so over 47 years.
 As a gradeschooler in the late 70s, I had the kind of strength, flexibility, and balance that enabled me to secure my legs behind my head and walk on my hands.
-Our gym teacher taught yoga poses, such as Shoulderstand, which I do today before every class.
-In 2011, I went on a pilgrimage to visit fourteen temples and mosques in India that resulted in a deep connection with my Hindu god Ganesha.
-I chose Bikram Yoga in 2014 because of its brutally honest, regimented way of developing the mind, body, and soul.
-After completing 300 classes in a little over a year, I attended teacher training in the 26+2 series.
+Our gym teacher taught us Shoulderstand, which I do today before every class.
+In 2011, I went on a pilgrimage to visit 14 temples and mosques in India that resulted in a deep connection with my Hindu god Ganesha.
+I made a commitment to Bikram Yoga in 2014 because of its brutally honest, regimented way of developing the mind, body, and soul.
 I've trained with many of the greats in the yoga world, including Zefea Samson, Tony Sanchez, Ida Ripley, Scott and Ida Jo Lamps, and Esak Garcia.
+I was part of a very special Jedi Fight Club training where all 20 participants completed the training in its entirety.
 I'm also a brown belt in aikido and a USA Archery Level 2 Instructor.
-In my younger days, I was a runner, a bodybuilder, and a martial artist who studied at the renowned Chinese Kung-Fu Wu-Su Temple headed by Grandmaster Alan Lee.
+As a youth, I studied at the world-renowned Chinese Kung-Fu Wu-Su Temple founded by Grandmaster Alan Lee.

 Yes!

 I am a certified USA Yoga coach and athlete.
 I can provide expert instruction and private classes for yoga students of all levels in 26+2, Core 40, I.R.I.S., yin yoga, therapeutic yoga, archery, and martial arts.
-I own a dedicated space in downtown Philadelphia for one-on-one or small group classes and have the latest equipment for flexibility testing.
+I own a dedicated space in downtown Philadelphia with free parking for 1-1 or small group classes and have equipment for flexibility testing, abdominal conditoning, and back massage.
+If you are interested in 1-1 training over Zoom, we can do so for a very reasonable rate.

 What is the best way to learn yoga?